- Resolution of issues will nearly always be informal, by talking with the school.

-Parents of C v Trustees of Earl Stanbridge School (pdf, link to senlegal.co.uk), 2013, First tier tribunal
+Parents of C v Trustees of Earl Stanbridge School, EqLR 304, First-tier tribunal

 The school excluded a vulnerable disabled girl in relation to sexual conduct.
 The tribunal found the school failed to protect her as a victim of sexual abuse by male pupils, and held there had been numerous breaches of Equality Act 2010.
 Since the pupil had left the school, her interests could not be safeguarded by anything ordered (see from para 176 of decision).
 However the tribunal made various orders, including that its decision be sent to the Secretary of State for Education and Ofsted, and that advice be obtained from a suitable equalities trainer and autistic spectrum disorders (ASD) trainer.